juju/juju-gui/docs/process.rst

 Checklist for Making a Developer Release
 ----------------------------------------

-- Get a clean branch of the trunk:: ``bzr branch lp:juju-gui``.
-- If you are using a pre-existing branch, make sure it is up-to-date:
-  ``bzr pull``.
+- Check out your develop branch. ``git checkout develop``.
+- Make sure you've pulled the latest changes from trunk. ``git pull juju develop``.
 - Run through the QA Checklist (below).
 - Verify that the top-most version in ``CHANGES.yaml`` is ``unreleased``.
-- Run ``bzr revno``.
+- Run ``git describe --always HEAD``.
 The revno should be bigger than the most recent release found on `Launchpad <https://launchpad.net/juju-gui/trunk>`_.
 - Run the tests and verify they pass: ``make test-prod`` and then ``make test-debug``.